 Policy Analyst617-285-0761 firstname.lastname@example.org

 Frank Stiefel has worked at the community, city, and state level to reform the criminal justice system and improve services for formerly incarcerated individuals in Camden, New Jersey and Philadelphia, Pennsylvania.
 Frank supports the implementation of comprehensive juvenile justice reform legislation as part of the Office of Juvenile Justice and Delinquency Prevention’s Smart on Juvenile Justice Initiative.
 Frank is driven by the impact that criminal justice reform can have in transforming communities for the better.
-Frank holds a Bachelor of Arts in African/African-American Studies and Political Science from Elon University and is pursuing a Master’s degree in Public Administration from New York University.
+Frank holds a Bachelor of Arts in African/African-American Studies and Political Science from Elon University and a Master’s degree in Public Administration from New York University.

 Director of External Affairs202-436-6235 firstname.lastname@example.org

 Andrew Page has more than 20 years of nonprofit leadership experience, including an extensive background in criminal and juvenile justice policy reform and in direct work with formerly incarcerated people.
 Andrew oversees CJI’s external relations and business development.
 He also represents the organization with stakeholders, funders, and partners.
 In his last position at The Pew Charitable Trusts, Andrew launched partnerships with policy leaders in a dozen states that resulted in comprehensive, evidence-based sentencing and corrections reforms through the Justice Reinvestment Initiative.
 Prior to that, Andrew was part of senior management at substance abuse treatment programs and organizations that provided transition and re-entry services for formerly incarcerated people.
 Andrew holds a bachelor’s degree in Justice Studies from Arizona State University and a master’s degree in Nonprofit Administration from the University of San Francisco.